n3s4r/whip-him-out/README.md

 # whip-him-out
-weird website request from a client, did it anyway.
+weird website request from a client, did it anyway...